 Fagus sylvatica, circa 1930

 Often planted as an ornamental tree, it has been introduced from Europe and cultivated to produce a number of varieties.
-The leaves resemble those of the native American beech (Fagus grandifoliaEhrh.), except those of the European beech are generally purple in colour.
+The leaves resemble those of the native American beech (Fagus grandifoliaEhrh), except those of the European beech are generally purple in colour.
 Its smooth, gray, elephant hide-like bark is stunning in the winter landscape.

-Although the area in front of Summerhill and Theological Hall is the official site of the Queen's arboretum, seven other species have been chosen to be included in this tour because of their unique r.
+Although the area in front of Summerhill and Theological Hall is the official site of the Queen's arboretum, seven other species have been chosen to be included in this tour because of their unique features.
 These specimens are located throughout the campus.

 Location: Between Ontario and Grant Hall

 Mainly planted as an ornamental specimen and renowned for their large, white, decorative flowers.
 Distinguished-from other Catalpa species by their long, narrow fruit capsules, prevalent throughout the tree in clusters of 1-3.

 Location: West side of Fleming Hall, Pollock Wing

 It was believed that this genus only existed in the fossil record until living specimens were identified in China in 1945.
 Now becoming widespread in Canada as a landscape tree.
 Unique among the conifers for having 2-ranked, flattened, opposite leaves.
 Although considered a coniferous tree, the dawn redwood exhibits a deciduous lifestyle in that it loses its needles annually.

 One of Canada's most prized trees, it grows naturally in the Deciduous Forest Region southern Ontario.
 The tree obtains its name from the attractive yellow-green tulip shaped flowers which bloom in the spring.
 Take note of the distinctive leaf shape.